-Every student in a Florida high school should graduate with college preparatory curriculum and an area of concentration (i.e., humanities, math/science, career/technical).
+Every student in a Florida high school should graduate with a rigorous, high standards-based curriculum and an area of concentration (i.e., math/science, career/technical, humanities).
 Each concentration should have the same high academic foundation in reading, mathematics, and writing.